pinkpigeondocs/Pink-Pigeon-Documentation/docs/6_Modules/7_header_image_overlay.md

 ![Image of the header overlay side margin option](https://raw.githubusercontent.com/pinkpigeondocs/Pink-Pigeon-Documentation/master/docs/6_Modules/images/7_header_overlay_side_margin.png)

-This determines how far the overlay image will be from the edge of the screen when you have chosen one of the left or right squares in the overlay position section.
+This determines how far the overlay image will be from the edge of the screen (as percentage of the total screen width) when you have chosen one of the left or right squares in the overlay position section.

 **0% Example**